Jaydai99/Excel-Financial-Statement-build/readme.md

 # Financial Statement Build-Up and Forecasting in Excel

-This project demonstrates my ability to build up a full financial statement forecast model in Excel using a combination of **financial & accounting knowledge** and advanced Excel functions like `SUMIF`, `XLOOKUP`, and logical structuring.
+This project demonstrates my experience to build up a full financial statement forecast model in Excel using a combination of **financial & accounting knowledge** and advanced Excel functions like `SUMIF`, `XLOOKUP`, and logical structuring.
 Below I summarize the step-by-step